-This article shows you the steps to set up Windows 2000 Professional SP4 on a new virtual machine using VMware Workstation 16 Pro on Windows 10.
+This article shows how to set up Windows 2000 Professional SP4 on a new virtual machine using VMware Workstation 16 Pro on Windows 10.

-Microsoft released the Windows 2000 operating system, which was designed mostly for businesses, on February 17, 2000.
+Microsoft released the Windows 2000 operating system, designed primarily for businesses, on February 17, 2000.

 Windows 2000, aka Windows 2K, has new features such as better hardware scanning, easier Internet connection, multitasking capability, Firewire, USB devices, and support for wireless devices.

-Released shortly from Windows XP, Windows 2000 is designed for both corporate businesses and home users.
+Released shortly from Windows XP, Windows 2000 is designed for corporate businesses and home users.

 You can use VMware Workstation Pro as virtual machine software.
 Thus, you can watch this video or follow the steps below to install the Windows 2000 Pro version on the virtual machine on your Windows 10 computer.

-Step 1: First of all, to run a virtual computer on your Windows 10 computer, follow the steps in this article to install the VMware software.
+Step 1: First, to run a virtual computer on your Windows 10 computer, follow the steps in this article to install the VMware software.

 Step 2: After installing the Workstation software on your system, download the Windows 2000 ISO file used in this video tutorial from the link below.

-Step 3: After downloading the Microsoft 2000 ISO file to your computer, run the VMware virtualization program.
+Step 3: Run the VMware virtualization program after downloading the Microsoft 2000 ISO file to your computer.

 Step 4: When you start Workstation 16 Pro, click Create a New Virtual Machine from the options on the first screen.